 - have a positive approach to their start at a new school.

-During this first day the new student will not have any classroom lessons, they will be supervised by one of our support staff who has been trained in looking after new students during their Induction Day.
+During this first day the new student will not have any classroom lessons in the morning, they will be supervised by one of our support staff who has been trained in looking after new students during their Induction Day.

 To help the new student settle in to our school, we arrange for “buddies” to help during the first few days or weeks.
 These buddies are selected from the new student’s Tutor and class groups.
 The buddies will be a familiar face during the first few days.

 Tours are arranged to show the new student around the key places on site, such as the location of the restaurant and cafe, where the toilets are, classrooms on their timetable, the HUB (Pastoral area with the Pastoral Assistants and Heads of House), Medical Room, the playground and such like.
 We do provide a map but it is nice to have a tour round as well.

 First day of Lessons